temporalio/terraform-modules/modules/export-sa/README.md

 # Terraform GCP Service Account Module For Export

-This submodule facilitates the configuration of a GCP sink service account for Export, an essential step in the overall setup of a GCP sink.
+This submodule facilitates the configuration of a GCP service account, an essential step in the overall setup for Export.
 The module provides support for the following functionalities:

 - Creation of a service account within the customer's GCP project.
 - Granting write permissions to GCP Storage.